Swofty-Developments/Continued-Slime-World-Manager/.docs/config/convert-world-to-srf.md

 2. Open cmd.
 3. Type this command:
 ```
-java -jar slimeworldmanager-importer-1.0.0.jar <your-world-folder>
+java -jar swoftyworldmanager-importer-1.0.0.jar <your-world-folder>
 ```

-It'll automatically scan your world and generate a .slime file inside the same directory you placed it.
+It'll automatically scan your world and generate a .swofty file inside the same directory you placed it.
 That's your world!